-Demographics are mostly a great start in terms of knowing your ideal customer, then you have to target their interests, i.e. what movies, television shows, music and/or books do they enjoy?
+Demographics is mostly a great start in terms of knowing your ideal customer, then you have to target their interests, i.e. what movies, television shows, music and/or books do they enjoy?

 Getting to know more about the courses they support is also a great pathway to getting into your ideal customers' minds, knowing how much they participate in politics, knowing if their life revolves around family, their religion and many more.
 Grasping all of these details might not seem important to you and the business at first blush, but in all truth, they give you some peeks into the cogent bit you need to know about them (their biggest motivation).

-It’s no news that Facebook , being the world’s top social platform inevitably permits various service providers and or plugins to function on it as mediums to conduct research and survey.
-In the light of this however, despite the numerous available plugins, it is of utmost importance to a customer looking to conduct market research or survey on Facebook to engage the medium of EXAMINARE.
-Being the number one service offered by EXAMINARE AB, EXAMINARE is without a doubt your best call for your survey and research.
-This claim isn’t baseless as Examinare offers the following services along with Facebook :
+It’s no news that Facebook, being the world’s top social platform inevitably permits various service providers and or plugins to function on it as mediums to conduct research and surveys.
+In the light of this, however, despite the numerous available plugins, it is of utmost importance for a customer looking to conduct market research or survey on Facebook to engage the medium of EXAMINARE.
+Being the number one service offered by EXAMINARE AB, EXAMINARE is without a doubt your best call for the survey and research.
+This claim isn’t baseless as Examinare offers the following services along with Facebook

 2. Easy Activation

-3. Exploring the pages and profile that belong to your audience/ customers.
+3. Exploring the pages and profiles that belong to your audience/ customers.

 Slide as deep into their contact information and privacy settings and look at things like their demographics (are they married?
-Where they live, with children?)
-Knowing their status updates- it will give you immense knowledge into what they want, what they are passionate about, and the kind of problem they are currently sorting out and of course, how you can help them.
-Knowing their likes (books, movies, music etc.) Getting to know their links to other social media profiles, or their business websites.
+Where do they live?
+Do they have children?)
+Knowing their status updates will give you immense knowledge into what they want, what they are passionate about, the kind of problem they are currently sorting out and, of course, how can you help them, as well as knowing their likes (books, movies, music etc.) and getting to know their links to other social media profiles or their business websites.